hoprnet/hoprnet/DISCUSSIONS.md

 #### Problem statement

-Cover traffic should be allocated proportional to the total amount of (a) HOPR tgokens staked + (b) unreleased tokens (for early token buyers & team).
+Cover traffic should be allocated proportional to the total amount of (a) HOPR tokens staked + (b) unreleased tokens (for early token buyers & team).

 #### Discussion

-There's two design issues here:
+There are two design issues here:

-- (a) how do we get total HOPR tokens staked by a node? e.g. sum of all amounts from funding events that the node paid minus the sum of all mounts from funding events which have a corresponding closing event.
-There's a few challenges here:
+- (a) how do we get total HOPR tokens staked by a node? e.g. sum of all amounts from funding events that the node paid minus the sum of all amounts from funding events which have a corresponding closing event.
+There are a few challenges here:

   - find all relevant events
   - assemble pub key from event
   - turn pub key into Ethereum address
-  - find out if the key/address was partyA or B and who funded what
+  - find out if the key/address was party A or B and who funded what

-- (b) how do we link unreleased tokens that is assigned to an Ethereum address via the allocator contract (see #684) to a HOPR account of a node.
+- (b) how do we link unreleased tokens that are assigned to an Ethereum address via the allocator contract (see #684) to a HOPR account of a node.
 This could be done via a linking smart contract that gets consumed here.
 Such a contract would be called for the beneficiary of the unreleased tokens (address noted in allocator contract) with a parameter of the HOPR pub key that it's assigning it's cover traffic to).

 #### Additional notes